open-telemetry/opentelemetry-collector-contrib/exporter/dynatraceexporter/README.md

 ### resource_to_telemetry_conversion (Optional)

-When `resource_to_telemetry_conversion.enabled` is set to `true`, all resource attributes will be included as metric attributes.
+When `resource_to_telemetry_conversion.enabled` is set to `true`, all resource attributes will be included as metric dimensions in Dynatrace.
+Note that these are added _in addition_ to your existing data point attributes.

 Default: `false`